Loebner Prize: Competition rules and restrictions

-The rules have varied over the years and early competitions featured restricted conversation Turing tests but since 1995 the discussion has been unrestricted.
+The rules varied over the years and early competitions featured restricted conversation Turing tests but since 1995 the discussion has been unrestricted.

 For the three entries in 2007, Robert Medeksza, Noah Duncan and Rollo Carpenter, some basic "screening questions" were used by the sponsor to evaluate the state of the technology.
 These included simple questions about the time, what round of the contest it is, etc.; general knowledge ("What is a hammer for?"); comparisons ("Which is faster, a train or a plane?"); and questions demonstrating memory for preceding parts of the same conversation.
 "All nouns, adjectives and verbs will come from a dictionary suitable for children or adolescents under the age of 12."
 Entries did not need to respond "intelligently" to the questions to be accepted.

 For the first time in 2008 the sponsor allowed introduction of a preliminary phase to the contest opening up the competition to previously disallowed web-based entries judged by a variety of invited interrogators.
 The available rules do not state how interrogators are selected or instructed.
 Interrogators (who judge the systems) have limited time: 5 minutes per entity in the 2003 competition, 20+ per pair in 2004–2007 competitions, 5 minutes to conduct simultaneous conversations with a human and the program in 2008–2009, increased to 25 minutes of simultaneous conversation since 2010.

 Criticisms

 The prize has long been scorned by experts in the field, for a variety of reasons.

 It is regarded by many as a publicity stunt.
 Marvin Minsky scathingly offered a "prize" to anyone who could stop the competition.
 Loebner responded by jokingly observing that Minsky's offering a prize to stop the competition effectively made him a co-sponsor.

 The rules of the competition have encouraged poorly qualified judges to make rapid judgements.
 Interactions between judges and competitors was originally very brief, for example effectively 2.5 mins of questioning, which permitted only a few questions.
-Questioning was initially restricted to "whimsical conversation", a domain suiting standard chatbot tricks.
+Questioning was initially restricted to a single topic of the contestant's choice, such as "whimsical conversation", a domain suiting standard chatbot tricks.

 Competition entrants do not aim at understanding or intelligence but resort to basic ELIZA style tricks, and successful entrants find deception and pretense is rewarded.

-Reporting of the annual competition often confuses the imitation test with intelligence, a typical example being Brian Christian's introduction to his article "Mind vs. Machine" in The Atlantic, March 2011, stating that "in the race to build computers that can think like humans, the proving ground is the Turing Test".

 Contests

+See article history for more details of some earlier contests.
+A very incomplete listing of a few of the contests:

+2003

+In 2003, the contest was organised by Professor Richard H. R. Harper and Dr. Lynne Hamill from the Digital World Research Centre at the University of Surrey.

+Although no bot passed the Turing test, the winner was Jabberwock, created by Juergen Pirner.
+Second was Elbot (Fred Roberts, Artificial Solutions).
+Third was Jabberwacky, (Rollo Carpenter).